Holiday inspiration currently loading...

-Day seven – dramatic Bealach na Bà and completing Scotland’s Route 66
+Day seven – Dramatic Bealach na Ba and completing the North Coast 500 (113 miles)

-Your final day on the road takes you around the legendary Applecross peninsula, traversing the famous Bealach na Bà pass, one of the UK’s most challenging and thrilling roads, while Applecross itself is a fine place to stop, with terrific views and a well-established inn serving good food.
-Once off the pass, the run to Inverness is hugely picturesque, along Loch Carron, by Lochs Dughaill, Scaven and Gowan, before rounding the Beauly Firth and making your way to the Highland capital.
-You’ll return the Tesla in Inverness, perhaps a new convert to the power and serenity of top-of-the-range electric motoring?
+Your final day on the road takes you around the legendary Applecross peninsula, traversing the famous Bealach Na Ba pass, one of the UK’s most challenging and thrilling roads, while Applecross itself is a fine place to stop, with terrific views and a well-established inn serving good food.
+Once off the pass, the run to Inverness is picturesque, along Loch Carron, by Lochs Dughaill, Scaven and Gowan, before rounding the Beauly Firth and making your way to Inverness Castle, the North Coast 500’s official “start/finish” line.

 Spend two nights each in three locations along Scotland’s north coast – Wick, Tongue and Torridon.

-Price is based on two adults sharing a double or twin en-suite room for six nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses, plus one castle, and seven days’ rental of a Tesla Model S, with delivery to Inverness.
+Price is based on two adults sharing a double or twin en-suite room for six nights on a bed and breakfast basis in our hand-picked selection of hotels and guest houses, and seven days’ rental of a Tesla Model S, with delivery to Inverness.

 Please note that the insurance company impose a maximum age for the hire of the Tesla of 75 years of age.
 We can offer alternative, regular cars for the same itinerary if relevant.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes and charging points, plus suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.